AdityaGupta03/PurdueHub/server/README.md

 ### Automated Setup

 Requirements:
-- Postgresql Version 15.4 (need psql installed)
+- Postgresql Version 15.4
+    - Cli tool "psql" installed
+    - Have a SuperUser called "postgres" with password "postgres"
 - Bash scripting

 The following assumes you are in the `./server` directory from the project root.